Now Hiring: Workforce Development Coach

 - Provide support designed to train young adults to enter the workforce, including resume building, interviewing, time management, communication skills, setting goals, and meeting deadlines.

-- Assessing work performance once trainees are placed in internships, including consistent communication with the internship site supervisor.
+- Assessing work performance once trainees are placed in internships, including consistent communication with internship site supervisor.

 - Track trainees’ attendance and progress as required by NYS Dept. of Labor including attendance, skill acquisition, as well as other data collection as needed.